malihass/malihass.github.io/_pages/publications.md

   - "/publications.html"
 ---

-I try to make sure all my articles are freely accessible.
+I try to make sure all my publications are freely accessible.
 If you cannot access one, shoot me a message! (malik[dot]hassanaly[at]gmail[dot]com)

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>